pelithne/appservice-to-containerapp/exercise1.md

-# Exercise 1: From App Service Web API to Azure Container Apps
+# Exercise 1: From Web API to Azure Container Apps

 This exercise walks you through containerizing a simple Python FastAPI web API, pushing the image to Azure Container Registry (ACR), and deploying it to Azure Container Apps (ACA) with ingress, scaling, and health probes — all using Azure CLI.